 Birds eat a wide variety of seeds and food mixtures.
-Depending on the season and availability, many stores carry several types of birdseed.
-Most of the packages are labeled to indicate the type or combination of seed in the package and the variety of birds these seeds or mixes attract.
+Depending on the season and availability, many stores carry several types of bird seed.
+Most of the packages are labeled to indicate the type or combination of seeds in the package and the variety of birds these seeds or mixes attract.

 It’s best to buy quality food for the health and well-being of your feathered friends.
 Whether it is only one type of seed or seed mixtures that contain seed plus other nutritious ingredients, it is important to buy the correct type of feed for the birds in your area.

 If you are new to backyard bird feeding, black-oil sunflower is the seed type to start with.
 In its natural form, black-oil sunflower seed has a hull that birds can crack open to eat the content.
-However, the hulls and shells fall on the ground, and this can create an unsightly mess.
-Hulled black-oil sunflower seed is sold in most stores.
-Black-oil sunflower attracts cardinals, blue-jays, grosbeaks, chickadees, nuthatches, finches, and titmice.
+However, the hulls and shells fall on the ground, creating an unsightly mess.
+Hulled black oil sunflower seed is sold in most stores.
+Black-oil sunflower attracts cardinals, blue jays, grosbeaks, chickadees, nuthatches, finches, and titmice.

 Nyjer or thistle seed is loved by every bird that might visit your feeder, particularly those with small beaks such as goldfinches and siskins.
 Nyjer has a hull the birds open and discard.
 Nyjer seed is grown and consumed by people in many parts of Africa, India, and Asia but is known as popular birdseed in other parts of the world.